Soonad/docs.formality-lang.org/docs/source/runtime/Formality-Net.md

     net.rewrite(redex)
 ```

-The strict reduction is interesting because it doesn't require graph walking nor garbage collection passes, and because the inner `for`-loop can be perform in parallel.
+The strict reduction is interesting because it doesn't require graph walking nor garbage collection passes, and because the inner `for`-loop can be performed in parallel.
 That is, every `redex` in `net.redexes` can be rewritten at the same time.

 In order to do that, though, one must be cautious with intersection areas.
-For example, on the graph below, B-C and D-E are redexes.
+For example, in the graph below, B-C and D-E are redexes.
 If we reduce them in parallel, both threads will attempt to read/write from C's and D's `aux0` and `aux1` ports, potentially causing synchronization errors.

 ![](https://github.com/MaiaVictor/absal-ex/raw/master/img/sk_problem_2x.png)

 This can be avoided through locks, or by performing rewrites in two steps.
-On the first step, each thread reads/writes the ports of its own active pair as usual, except that, when it would need connect a neighbor, it instead turns its own node into a "redirector" which points to where the neighbor was supposed to point.
+On the first step, each thread reads/writes the ports of its own active pair as usual, except that, when it would need to connect a neighbor, it instead turns its own node into a "redirector" which points to where the neighbor was supposed to point.
 For example, substitution and duplication would be performed as follows:

 ![](https://github.com/MaiaVictor/absal-ex/blob/master/img/sk_local_rewrites_2x.png?raw=true)

 Notice that `P`, `Q`, `R` and `S` (neighbor ports) weren't touched: they keep pointing to the same ports, but now those ports point to where they should point to.
 Then, a second parallel step is performed.
-This time, we spawn a thread for each neighbor port, and walk through the graph until we find a non-redirector node.
+This time, we spawn a thread for each neighbor port and walk through the graph until we find a non-redirector node.
 We then point that neighbor to it.
 Here is a full example:

 ![](https://github.com/MaiaVictor/absal-ex/raw/master/img/sk_local_rewrites_ex_2x.png)